-Wendy is helping me to produce my very own time-travel diary.
-I'm dictating my thoughts and she's writing it all down for me - it's a bit difficult to type with paws as big as mine, you understand!
-It will be called Max's Journal - the diary of a time-travelling cat... in his own words.
+Wendy has helped me to produce my very own journal.
+I dictated my thoughts and she wrote it all down for me - it's a bit difficult to type with paws as big as mine, you understand!
+It's called Max's Diary - Tales of a time-travelling cat.
 I'm so excited and can't wait to share it with you.
 It will be published soon, so watch this space...

 By the way, being "lilac" doesn't make me a purple cat ... just in case you were wondering!
 Well, do I look purple to you?!